ibrahim-mohd/undulation-corrected-density-for-lipid-bilayers/README.md

 Figure 2: <em> Spectral intensity for pure DPPC bilayer from CG-Martini simulations.
 At low frequency, the undulations scale as $q^{-4}$, these corresponds to actual undulations regimes.
 At high-$q$, the intensity starts increaing again, this regime has to be filtered out.
 (A) without filter (B) after applying filter from Braun et al.</em>

 # 5. References
-If you find this thing useful please cite our work:
+If you find this thing useful please cite our work: coming soon...
 ...